aurotripathy/edge-sushi-detector-w-unet/README.md

 ## Detecting sushi at the edge with Percept Device Kit (DK)

 This repo captures all of my steps to segment sushi in images.

-At a very high-level in inclides:
+At a very high-level in includes the following steps:
 * image collection and annotation
 * model training and conversion saving in the ONNX format
 * model optimization w/OpenVino's model optimizer